raul-sauco/ramo-space-shooter/README.md

 #### Music and sound effects.

+The menu scene uses the [Deep In Space][22] asset by [Breitbarth][23] for ambiance music.

 The game uses music from the [Absolutely Free Music][13] asset by [Vertex Studio][14] on the following levels:

+- Title page: track no.11.
 - Level 1: track no.6.
+- Level 2: track no.31.
+- Credits page: track no.1.

 Gunshot and laser sounds from the [Futuristic Gun Sound FX][16] asset by [MGWSoundDesign][17].